Bharathkumar-Tamilarasu/Pizza-Analytics-Showcase/README.md

 ## Introduction

-Diving into pizza sales data with SQL, I found interesting patterns and figures.
-Using Tableau, I turned this info into visuals, simplifying the world of pizza sales.
+Engaged in a detailed exploration of pizza sales data through SQL, uncovering intriguing patterns and key figures.
+Leveraged Tableau to transform these findings into visually intuitive representations, simplifying the understanding of pizza sales dynamics.

 ## Data Analysis